 A common defense used by insurance companies and defendants is to blame the cyclist, alleging that they did not follow the rules of the road, were biking in an unsafe manner, or were a “renegade of the road” in their attempt to avoid responsibility and liability in the case.

 An individual should not trust the insurance company to treat them fairly and they should never settle for less than their claim is worth.
-In order to determine the true value of their case, their lawyers, staff, and in many cases, their hired experts through the attorney will help quantify the damages in an individual’s case to make sure an individual recovers every benefit owed to them in their case.
+An attorney in Charleston could help quantify the damages in a bike wreck case to make sure an individual recovers every benefit owed to them.

 Contact a Charleston Bicycle Accident Attorney Today

-A Charleston bicycle accident attorney will be able to help gather all the necessary evidence and aid in retrieving the maximum compensation available in your bicycle accident case.
+Sustaining injuries after a bike wreck can be catastrophic.
+If you have been injured, you should not have to pursue damages alone.
+A Charleston bicycle accident attorney could gather necessary evidence and aid in retrieving the maximum compensation available in your bicycle accident case.
+Call today to begin.